iifl-logo

 Threats

 Owing to the global climatic changes, weather conditions continue to be very erratic and unpredictable.
-Tea being an Agri Product is dependent on the weather conditions and if we witness any erratic weather condition, then both our crop and quality are likely to suffer.
+As an agricultural product, tea is dependent on weather conditions.
+Erratic weather can adversely affect both crop yield and quality.
 The climate change also brings in new pest and disease for which certain chemicals which might not be permitted by the importing countries, must be sprayed under compulsion.
-If such situation arises, then there would be less exportable teas available from our Company, even if we have orders/enquiries from the overseas buyers.
+If such situation arises, then there would be less exportable teas available from our Company, even if we have orders / enquiries from the overseas buyers.

-Price of tea in the Domestic market is purely governed by supply and demand, an overproduction leads to drop in prices.
+Price of Tea in the Domestic market is purely governed by supply and demand and therefore, an overproduction leads to drop in prices.

 Quality